-The title insurance company performs an extensive search on the title history of the property.
-The title insurance company can almost always identify any title problems that may arise and clear up these problems before you close on the property.
+The title company performs an extensive search on the title history of the property.
+The title insurance company can almost always identify any title problems and clear up these problems before you close on the property.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
 Your owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers: